 Oh, the Gold Coast: an area of pristine surf beaches, trendy cafes, luscious hinterland and friendly faces.
 It’s where every Aussie wants to escape for a relaxing holiday and secretly wants to live.

 The Gold Coast has grown into one of Australia’s most loved destinations, probably because there’s something here for everyone.
 Your morning can go from watching a killer sunrise on the beach to café hopping and shopping to then adventuring into the hinterland or valleys before winding down at night with some live local music and food.
 It’s a tough life here on the Coast, but someone’s got to do it!

 Once the Gold Coast has tantalised your sense of adventure with its natural beauty, explore the city and its dreamy beaches, catch a game and try one of the foodie markets.
 If you manage to try all these amazing things to do on the Gold Coast, you’ll probably never want to say goodbye at all!

 Chill in the great outdoors

 Arguably one of the best beaches on the Gold Coast, Burleigh is becoming more and more popular, and for a good reason.
 Get yourself up at the crack of dawn, meander along Burleigh Beach and up the hill for the best, golden sunrise view in town.
-Don’t let the early wake-up call alarm you (or do!) as it is guaranteed to be worth it.
-You’ll realize it’s called the Gold Coast for a reason!
+Don’t let the early wake-up call alarm you (or do!) as we guarantee it’s worth it.
+You’ll realise it’s called the Gold Coast for a reason!
 Grab a coffee from Nook Espresso at the bottom of the hill and continue on exploring through the hottest suburb on the Coast.

 Grab the perfect photo opportunity